 We have looked at the lighting types but what of the lighting options?
 What kind of lights are out there that would prove useful for product photography?
 To answer these queries, we will be listing the best lighting options for your product photoshoot.

 Speed lights are lights with external flashes which work faster than the average camera flashes.
-For product photographysuch lights are essential in balancing the light exposure of your products and adds extra lighting when other light sources are insufficient.
+For product photography, such lights are essential in balancing the light exposure of your products and adding extra lighting when other light sources are insufficient.
 It can also be used to trigger other flash sources and can do well in capturing fast-moving objects.

-Monolights light sources usually found in studios.
+Monolight light sources are usually found in studios.
 They are powered by capacitors and hence can work without external power sources and also come with adjustable stands and reflectors.
-It is a great lighting option for product photography as it can be easily set up in different positions, allowing the photographer to use different lighting techniques to enhance the look of their products.
+It is a great lighting option for product photography as it can be easily set up in different positions.
+It allows the photographer to use different lighting techniques to enhance the look of their products.

 1. Your first rule of thumb should be making a habit of using multiple light sources.
-Sure natural lighting can work well in some situations but to add that extra punch of awesomeness, using artificial lights are more preferable although less budget-friendly.
+Sure natural lighting can work well in some situations but to add that extra punch of awesomeness, using artificial lights is preferable although less budget-friendly.

 4. Colour combinations can change your whole product photography game.
 If the color of your backdrop or background setting does not compliment your product’s color, your image may look darker or just unfitting.
 Even different lighting techniques may not be able to rescue that.
 So make sure to choose your colors wisely.